crdroidandroid/android_device_xiaomi_redwood/README.md

-Copyright (C) 2022 The LineageOS Project
+Copyright (C) 2023 The LineageOS Project

-Device configuration for Xiaomi 11 Lite 5G NE
+Device configuration for Poco X5 Pro 5G/Redmi Note 12 Pro Speed
 =========================================

-The Xiaomi 11 Lite 5G NE (codenamed _"lisa"_) is a mid-range smartphone from Xiaomi.
+The Poco X5 Pro 5G/Redmi Note 12 Pro Speed (codenamed _"redwood"_) is a mid-range smartphone from Xiaomi.

-It was released in September 2021.
+It was released in February 2023.

 ## Device specifications